-- Call the Salvation Army or Junk King and schedule a pick-up for a date in the future.
+- Schedule a pick-up with a non-profit organization or haul-away service for a date in the future.
 This will set a deadline for determining things to be given away.

 - Schedule a cleaning day with a friend so there is a scheduled time for decluttering.